derekbekoe/homebrew-vscodespaces/README.md

-**Homebrew tap for Visual Studio Online.**
+**Homebrew tap for Visual Studio Codespaces.**

 ```
-brew install microsoft/vsonline/vso
+brew install microsoft/vscodespaces/codespaces
 ```

-You can now run the `vso start` to get started.
+You can now run the `codespaces start` to get started.

 To upgrade to the latest version, run:

 ```
-brew upgrade vso
+brew upgrade codespaces
 ```

 Learn more about using self-hosted environments by [reading the quickstart](https://docs.microsoft.com/en-us/visualstudio/online/how-to/vscode#self-hosted).

-Issues can be reported at [MicrosoftDocs/vsonline](https://github.com/MicrosoftDocs/vsonline/issues).
+Issues can be reported at [MicrosoftDocs/vscodespaces](https://github.com/MicrosoftDocs/vscodespaces/issues).

 ## Microsoft Open Source Code of Conduct